Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Nevada's games this season have gone over 55 points six of eight times.
+- Nevada and its opponents have combined to score more than 54.5 points in six of eight games this season.

-- San Jose State's games have gone over 55 points in two opportunities this season.
+- San Jose State has combined with its opponents to score more than 54.5 points in two games this season.

-- Saturday's over/under is 3.7 points lower than the two team's combined 58.7 points per game average.
+- The combined points per game average of the two teams, 58.7, is 4.2 points above Saturday's over/under.

-- This contest's total is eight points above the 47 these two squads combine to allow per game this season.
+- This contest's total is 7.5 points more than the 47 these two squads combine to allow per game this season.

-- Wolf Pack games this season feature an average total of 58.5 points, a number 3.5 points higher than Saturday's over/under.
+- The Wolf Pack and their opponents have scored an average of 58.5 points per game in 2021, four more than Saturday's total.

-- In 2021, games involving the Spartans have averaged a total of 51.3 points, 3.7 fewer than this game's set over/under.
+- The 51.3 PPG average total in Spartans games this season is 3.2 points fewer than this game's over/under.

 Nevada Stats and Trends

-- The Wolf Pack are 3-1 ATS when favored by 10 points or more this season.
+- The Wolf Pack have an against the spread record of 3-1 in their four games as a favorite of 10 points or more so far this season.

-- Nevada's games this year have hit the over in 75% of its opportunities (six times in eight games with a set point total).
+- Nevada has eclipsed the over/under in 75% of its opportunities this year (six times in eight games with a set point total).

-- When Nevada scores more than 22.6 points, it is 5-1 against the spread and 5-1 overall.
+- Nevada is 5-1 against the spread and 5-1 overall this season when the team notches more than 22.6 points.

-- When Nevada totals more than 354.7 yards, the team is 6-1 against the spread and 6-1 overall.
+- Nevada is 6-1 against the spread and 6-1 overall when the team amasses over 354.7 yards.

-- The Wolf Pack have six giveaways this season, while the Spartans have seven takeaways .
+- This year, the Wolf Pack have six turnovers, one fewer than the Spartans have takeaways (7).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.